O-Thadd/Cripe-API-Doc/API Documentation.md

   - **body:** _(required)_ Array of strings.
 Each value is a string that is the content of a page in the new post. (when the post is a poll then this array has to have a single value that is the body of the poll, since polls cannot have multiple pages).
   - **options:**  _(array of strings)_ Used with a poll. each value is an option for the new poll
   - **duration:** _(number)_ Used when it is a post.
 Duration of poll in milliseconds.
-  - **parentPostId:** For responses i.e. comments.
+  - **parent_postId:** For responses i.e. comments.
 The id of the post that this post is responding to.
   - **mentions:** _(array of [mention](https://github.com/O-Thadd/Cripe-API-Doc/blob/main/API%20Documentation.md#mention)s)_ Each value is a mention object which represents a user tagged in a post
   - **background:** The background colour of the post as hexadecimal RGB triples. e.g. '#FFFFFF' for white, '#800080' for purple, '#000000' for black